colinlove/LogixDesignerNotes/README.md

         -	OR allow newline characters to be retained to improve readability on large expressions
 -	Rungs should be able to be dragged and dropped into a branch
 -	Branches should be able to be dropped as new rungs
--	In some instances, the string editor window comes up on your left monitor even if Logix Designer is on your right monitor.
-It can also end up outside the bounds of your left monitor if you have different sized monitors
 -	Duplicate label error prevents moving label during online edit
--	If too many tabs are open to see them all, make sure the one you’re on is one of the visible ones.
--	Allow 2 rows of tabs
 -	Automatically adding an empty rung to an otherwise empty ladder when you open it is just annoying, especially when you’re online.
 It breaks the philosophy that you can explore a file without inadvertently modifying it.
 -	Interrogate AOI InOut destructiveness so that cross-references aren’t automatically marked as descructive if the AOI the data is passed to doesn’t modify it.
--	Scale the blue arrows to match the zoom level
 -	When editing a rung, don’t disable the insert rung button, just insert it at the next appropriate position
 -	Allow pasting of code in text form that hasn’t come from Logix.
     -	Eg you can copy a rung from logix into notepad as: XIC(Tag1)OTE(Tag2);
     -	By allowing the reverse process, standard code structures could be inserted without needing another instance of Logix running
--	Ladders don’t always render correctly when scrolling during dragging of an instruction or reference.
 -	Allow dragging of output Booleans to bit instructions. (ie drag from a TON.DN bit to a subsequent XIC)

 ## Tags Window